 1. Talk It Over

 Talk to someone close to you about how you’re feeling.
 Depression doesn’t have to have an explanation or a solution, but there may be something else triggering this reaction.
 Vocalizing and sharing your inner feelings with an understanding friend can help to put things in perspective and should make you feel less alone.
 It can help to recognize that phentermine may be amplifying your emotions but that doesn’t make your depression any less valid.
-If you’ve decided not to tell anyone about taking phentermine then our forum is a great way to connect with others on phentermine, some of whom may be experiencing similar side effects.
+If you’ve decided not to tell anyone about taking phentermine then our support group on Facebook is a great way to connect with others on phentermine, some of whom may be experiencing similar side effects.
 Lastly, if you don’t feel prepared to share your feelings yet, even anonymously online, then writing things down can help to make your emotions more tangible.
 Once you’ve done that then you may be more prepared to speak to someone about what you’re feeling.

 2. Sleep On It

 It’s a cliché but overcoming challenges often seems more possible after some rest.
 A lack of sleep leaves us feeling low and mentally exhausted, making small problems seem more difficult to resolve.
 Studies into the link between sleep and depression show that people with insomnia are ten times more likely to experience depression.
 Therefore, the common phentermine side effect of insomnia can heighten feelings of depression.
 Follow this advice to combat insomnia, and be sure to talk to your doctor if insomnia persists, as he or she may advise a reduction in your dosage to minimize side effects.

 Similarly, depression can be the cause of sleep problems; some depressed patients may find that they are unable to sleep while others are fatigued and tend to sleep more.
 Phentermine should increase motivation and energy so if you find that your sleeping patterns have changed or that you’re more tired than usual then speak to your doctor.

 3. Get An Exercise Boost